jensnesten/rust_bt/README.md

 - Complete backtesting and live testing engine
 - Market microstructure simulation, including bid-ask spread, slippage, commissions, etc.
 - Detailed trade and position management, fractional orders
-- Contingent orders (SL/TP), Auto-scaling methods
+- Contingent orders (SL/TP)
 - Margin and leverage management for complex instruments
-- Pairs trading, Trading multiple instruments
+- Pairs trading, trading multiple instruments
 - Plotting and statistics

-## Project Components
+## Components

 - **rust_core**: the central trading engine
+  - implements the core trading logic for backtesting and live trading
-  *// houses strategies, orderbook logic, and data handling; the core intelligence behind the system*
+  - houses strategies, orderbook logic, and data handling
+  - handles position management, margin and leverage

 - **rust_live**: the live trading interface
+  - connects the core trading logic to real-time data and execution
+  - handles live data streaming
-  *// connects the core trading logic to real-time data and execution; for live trading, navigate to the `rust_live` directory and run `cargo run`*
+  - To run the live trading engine, navigate to the `rust_live` directory and run `cargo run`

 - **rust_bt**: the backtesting interface
-  *// integrates the core trading functionality with historical data for simulation; for backtesting, navigate to the `rust_bt` directory and run `cargo run`*
+  - connects the core trading logic to historical data and starts the backtest
+  - To run the backtest, navigate to the `rust_bt` directory and run `cargo run`

+- **rust_ml**: the machine learning interface
+  - load models and run inference on live and historical data
+  - tools for converting scalers and pytorch models to rust

 ### How It Works

 the strategies are implemented in **rust_core**, but they are adapted to suit different operational environments:

 - **Backtesting Strategies**
-  *// built for historical data simulation*
   backtesting strategies use the standard engine types such as `Broker`, `OhlcData`, `Order`, and `Strategy`. these types are designed to work with preloaded historical market data, allowing the simulation of trades over past time periods. the backtesting engine in **rust_bt** orchestrates the process, ensuring that trades are simulated in a controlled, time-sequential manner.

 - **Live Trading Strategies**
-  *// built for processing real-time market data*
   live strategies are implemented with dedicated live engine types like `LiveBroker`, `LiveData`, `Order`, and `LiveStrategy`.
   These types are specifically designed to handle streaming market data and execute orders as market conditions evolve, ensuring that order placement, execution, and statistics (like pnl) update in real time.

 this design ensures that while the core trading logic remains consistent in **rust_core**, each operational mode (backtest or live) uses the appropriate interface to manage data, process orders, and update trade statistics optimally.
-For examples see the `rust_core/src/strategies/statarb_spread.rs` and `rust_core/src/strategies/live_statarb_spread.rs` strategies.

 ## Backtesting